A quick look at the World’s 50 Best Restaurants 2017.

 Lesson Number Two from the World’s 50 Best Restaurants : Teamwork

-The second thing, you have to build a team that’s going to work.
-Teamwork. that is what is going to enable you to work really hard on your restaurant not in the restaurant.
+The second thing is you have to build a team that’s going to work.
+Teamwork.
+That is what is going to enable you to work really hard on your restaurant, not in the restaurant.
 Hire the right people.
 Fire the wrong people.
 Hire that attitude, train for abilities.
-All of those things, the restaurant that came in this week they spent the first 18 months of the restaurants life getting the team right.
+All of those things.
+The restaurant that came in this week, they spent the first 18 months of the restaurant’s life getting the team right.
 They had people who were not helping and were making things worse.
 They had to get rid of those people and it’s not easy to just go and sack everyone.
-It’s tricky to do that. that process definitely takes time and you need to work towards it you need to understand that you got to get a team that’s going to work with you.
+It’s tricky to do that.
+That process definitely takes time and you need to work towards it.
+You need to understand that you got to get a team that’s going to work with you.

 Lesson Number Three from the World’s 50 Best Restaurants : Have a Purpose

-The third thing, you’ve got to have a purpose.
-Is it that you want this to be the best place that people can bring their family to?
+The third thing is you’ve got to have a purpose.
+Do you want this to be the best place that people can bring their family to?
 Is it the fact that you want to take the food of your homeland and introduce people in your new country, your new chosen country to that food?
 Is it that you want to encourage people to be vegan?
-Is it that you want to cater for people who need gluten free food?
+Is it that you want to cater for people who need gluten-free food?
 Is it that you want to celebrate great steaks?
-Is it that you love burgers and you want to celebrate “The Burger”?
+Is it that you love burgers and you want to celebrate “The Burger?”
 What’s the guiding light that you want to move towards?
-Too many people have lost that, why was it you opened that restaurant you just can’t get that beaten out of you ‘ve got to have a purpose and it’s really important because in those days when you’re down a chef and you’re down someone front of house and it’s super busy and the world is just super chaotic, half your deliveries didn’t come in, it’s that purpose that is what a help you to power on through that day.
+Too many people have lost that.
+Why was it you opened that restaurant?
+You just can’t get that beaten out of you, you’ve got to have a purpose and it’s really important because in those days when you’re down a chef and you’re down someone front of house and it’s super busy and the world is just super chaotic, half your deliveries didn’t come in; it’s that purpose that will help you to power on through the hard days.
 And that is what going to help your team power on through.

-The fourth thing is Leadership.
-The leadership is really important because you need to communicate that purpose you need to invigorate people with that purpose.
+The fourth thing is leadership.
+Leadership is really important because you need to communicate that purpose you need to invigorate people with that purpose.
 You need to get people to work towards that purpose.
-So, we spoke about restaurant leadership (See : Episode 40 – Restaurant Leadership – How to be a better leader in your Restaurant.) a couple of episodes ago.
+So, we spoke about restaurant leadership (See: Episode 40 – Restaurant Leadership – How to be a better leader in your Restaurant.) a couple of episodes ago.
 The definition is getting people to do what you want them to do because they want to do it.
-The purpose is really exciting about that vision, BHAG, whatever you want to call it.
+The purpose is really exciting about that vision, BHAG (big, hairy, audacious goal), whatever you want to call it.
 Why do people come to work in your restaurant?
 And you know what, it’s the hardest thing to do in the restaurant industry because a lot of people are on minimum wage.
 Super difficult to do because you can’t be paying mega bonuses to everyone if they do a good job.
 Not easy to do and we’ve talked about the culture a lot.
 Have a think about that.
-How are you going to be a better leader of your team.
+How are you going to be a better leader of your team?

-Fifth, the fifth point, Technical excellence. too many people, accept substandard work I think you need to work really hard to stamp that out at every point in our office its open plan.
+The fifth point, technical excellence.
+Too many people accept substandard work, I think, you need to work really hard to stamp that out at every point in y our office its open plan.
 Someone will be on the phone and ask what was that about, why was it that something didn’t happen, what happened with our processes here or is someone not following the processes is there an issue with the processes.
 Because I want to be able to provide the best experience for everyone.
 Now, I accept failure because you can’t get it right all the time and the team knows that in some respect we build that in.
 But we’re all striving to provide the best kind of experience possible for everyone.

 Lesson Number Six from the World’s 50 Best Restaurants : Always Learning

 I think that is absolutely amazing.
 Where is your commitment to continuing to learn?
-Because if she can do that, this was one of those things, I would be interested to know at what point was it that she thought we are going to create an amazing fine dining restaurant.
-How far down that journey did she get, how far down your journey are you going to get where is that journey going to end?
+Because if she can do that, this was one of those things, I would be interested to know at what point was it that she thought she was going to create an amazing fine dining restaurant.
+How far down that journey did she get?
+How far down her journey was she going to get and where did that journey end?
 That is an amazing story.
-She is up against all of these people who’ve dreamed their lifelong dream to be a Chef in their own fine dining restaurant, ranked in the World’s 50 Best.
+She is up against all of those people who’ve dreamed their lifelong dream to be a chef in their own fine dining restaurant, ranked in the World’s 50 Best.
 She was able to do that.
-I think that this is a really inspiring story you should take from that the fact that whatever it is that you’ve got going on in your life, you can get better and better and better and the sky is the limit.
+I think that this is a really inspiring story.
+You should take from that the fact that whatever it is that you’ve got going on in your life, you can get better and better and better and the sky is the limit.
 I think that is super exciting.

 Lesson Number Seven from the World’s 50 Best Restaurants : Persistence

 At some point, they need to recognize talent, genius and write the review about that.
-Until you build that dominant narrative, until you get that story out you need to persist.
-That’s when you’re successful, so Massimo was at that point he spent three years obviously, he was continuing to evolve it but doing a great job for those three years.
-It can be really difficult when you’re not successful before you reach that point where you’re running a great restaurant now whether recognized by other people or not whether you’re working through getting a great team.
+Until you build that dominant narrative, until you get that story out, you need to persist.
+That’s when you’re successful.
+So, Massimo was at that point, where he spent three years.
+Obviously, he was continuing to evolve but still doing a great job for those three years.
+It can be really difficult, when you’re not successful before you reach that point where you’re running a great restaurant now.
+Whether recognized by other people or not, whether you’re working through getting a great team.
 That’s one of the things that you’re going to do.

-If you’re in the kitchen what is your personal journey?
-How are you going to get to a point where you’re comfortable expressing what it is that you do.
-What is the addition to what you are doing now that is required to make you really great and how are you going to get there. until you take that journey you need to persist.
+If you’re in the kitchen, what is your personal journey?
+How are you going to get to a point where you’re comfortable expressing what it is that you do?
+What is the addition to what you are doing now that is required to make you really great and how are you going to get there?
+Until you take that journey, you need to persist.
 How many people give up before their time has come?
 I think that’s one of those really, really important things to think about.
-Just that persistence so many Chefs have got those stories about the time they were in a very, very, very dark place.
-Now the World’s 50 Best is made up of the 50 Best people running the 50 Best Restaurants now.
+Just that persistence so many chefs have got those stories about the time they were in a very dark place.
+Now, the World’s 50 Best Restaurants are made up of the 50 Best people running the 50 best restaurants now.
 Interesting thing is that is none of the people who gave up were at that awards night.
 If you give up you’re out of the game. you need to think about that.

 Lesson Number Eight from the World’s 50 Best Restaurants : Innovation and Creativity

-Now, the eight on the list.
-Innovation.
+Now, the eight on the list: innovation.
 Restaurant innovation and creativity (See : Episode 37 – Restaurant Innovation and Creativity).
 I think that it is absolutely critical in everything that you do.
 What is it you’re trying to achieve with your restaurant?
 You’ve already thought about your goals, your own personal goals.
-You need to be innovative because I think that far too many restaurant stand far too still for far too long and that really, really hurts them because people’s’ tastes change the industry changes, products change, there’s change going on all around you. if you’re not changing with that it’s only going to hurt you.
+You need to be innovative because I think that far too many restaurants stand far too still for far too long and that really, really hurts them because people’s tastes change.
+The industry changes.
+Products change.
+There’s change going on all around you.
+If you’re not changing, it’s only going to hurt you.
 You look at the product, Grant Achatz with his helium balloon green apple taffy, a signature dish that everyone talks about.
 A lot of work went in there to create that.

-If people order it but don’t like it then change the recipe or maybe get rid of it. maybe it’s not never going to work.
-But you have the ability to rapidly iterate through menu items through your specials board it is customer designed for innovation you could be continually iterating through a menu that is going to change frequently which means that people are going to come back to the restaurant more often because they like your food and they know that there’s going to be new things there to taste.
+If people order it but don’t like it, then change the recipe or maybe get rid of it.
+Maybe it’s not going to work.
+But you have the ability to rapidly iterate through menu items through your specials board.
+It is customer designed for innovation.
+You could be continually iterating through a menu that is going to change frequently which means that people are going to come back to the restaurant more often because they like your food and they know that there’s going to be new things there to taste.
 And if it fails, it fails.
 A lot of people are afraid of failure.
 You could embrace that across the entire spectrum of all of the things that you do.

 Inspiration from the World’s Best Restaurants

-A big shout out for the team of the World’s 50 Best, it was a great event I’ve been to a few awards events that was one of the best ones I’ve ever been to and it was just super exciting.
+A big shout out for the team of the World’s 50 Best Restaurants!
+It was a great event.
+I’ve been to a few awards events and that was one of the best ones I’ve ever been to, and it was just super exciting.
 The thing I love about hospitality is just how collegial it is.
 People were really happy to see other people’s success.
 You don’t see that in a lot of other industries.
-You don’t see someone get announced as number one and people was just so happy for them.
-In fact, I can’t think of another industry where you sort of see that sort of reaction.
+You don’t see someone get announced as number one and people were just so happy for them.
+In fact, I can’t think of another industry where you see that reaction.
 People were genuinely happy for the people who won awards on the night.